About Youth Compass

 About the programme

-The programme can run for up to 12 weeks, and is suitable for young people, aged 11-17 years.
-The pilot study was delivered by the project team as an after-school activity, but is also suitable for use by school staff, youth workers, youth offending teams, and other youth organisations.
+The programme is suitable for young people, aged 11-17 years.
+Its design is flexible and can be adapted to suit the needs and availability of practitioners and participants - and is suitable for use by school staff, youth workers, youth offending teams and in any other youth organisation.

-Combining facilitator-led discussions with practical interactive exercises – spanning creative tasks, role play, music, video, scenario discussions, moral dilemmas and debates, and mindfulness – it guides participants through a range of topics, including:
+Combining facilitator-led discussions with practical interactive exercises – including creative tasks such as drawing, reflecting on music and videos, real and imagined scenario discussions, moral dilemmas and debates, and mindfulness – it guides participants through a range of topics, including:

 • Empathy